MissVeronica/um-landing-page-for-email-links/README.md

 ## Translations
 1. Use the "Say What?" plugin with text domain ultimate-member
 2. https://wordpress.org/plugins/say-what/
+3. These are the "Say What?" plugin's “Original string” one per line:

+<code>Sorry, your activation link is invalid or outdated.
+Please click this button to activate your account.
+Activate now
+Please click this button to reset your password.
+Reset password now
+Need help?
+Contact us today.
+Thank you!
+The %s Team</code>

 ## Installation
 1. Install by downloading the plugin ZIP file and install as a new Plugin, which you upload in WordPress -> Plugins -> Add New -> Upload Plugin.